cardano-foundation/CIPs/CIP-0118/README-implicit.md

 **`ZONE-N`**.
 This rule has additional checks :

-1. the only transaction that is phase-2 invalid in the zone is the last transaction
+1. the first transaction in the zone is phase-1 valid but phase-2 invalid

-The updated state in this rule is not the state computed by applying `LEDGERS`.
+The updated state in this rule is the state computed by applying `LEDGERS` by applying just that one transaction.
-We discard that state, and instead specify the updated `LState` directly.
-The only fields updated are :

-1. the collateral inputs are removed from the UTxO (and change returned)
-2. `fees` is updated to `fees` + the collateral amount in the last transaction of the zone

 #### UTXOW